-TCCD Northwest Campus discharges to an impaired water body (segment 0806D), but as a Category 5c, there is not an established TMDL.
-Category 5c indicates additional data is needed prior to developing a management strategy.
-However, TCCD's Director of Environmental Management will continue conducting quarterly inspections at target areas.
-This activity together with daily/weekly inspections of parking areas, open spaces, and outfalls are the primary activities used to address discharges.
+TCCD South Campus discharges to an impaired water body (segment 0828A_01) but as a category 5c, a TMDL is not established.
+However, ongoing quarterly inspections conducted at target areas by the Director of Environmental Management together with daily/weekly inspections of parking areas, open spaces, and outfalls are the primary activities used to address discharges.
 As a secondary activity, student and faculty awareness and educational programs are provided during campus events (i.e., earth day, spring fest, arbor day) and through display/distribution of education information and materials.